srinathln7/just-dsa/graph/trees/binary-search-trees/bst-iterator/README.md

 ## Approach
 1. Initialize a stack to hold tree nodes and push all left child nodes of the root onto the stack.
+2. Implement the `next()` method:
+   - Pop the top element from the stack, which represents the next smallest node.
-2. Implement `Next()` to pop the top node from the stack, return its value, and push its right child (if exists) onto the stack.
+   - If the popped node has a right child, push all the **left descendants of its right child** onto the stack.
 3. Implement `HasNext()` to check if the stack is empty.

 ## Time Complexity